irega/refactoring-with-ngrx/projects/with-ngrx/README.md

 # What tasks can I execute? (build, test, lint.. etc)

-If you are reading the docs in html format, open the section "Additional documentation", in sub-section **Development tasks** to see all the tasks you can execute.
+If you are reading the docs in HTML format, open the section _Additional documentation_, an then the sub-section **Development tasks** to see all the tasks you can execute.

-If your are reading in markdown (.md) format, open the file "./docs/development-tasks.md" to see all the information about dev tasks.
+If your are reading in markdown (.md) format, open the file _./docs/development-tasks.md_ to see all the information about dev tasks.

 # How to build documentation

-You can build the manuals in html format by running:
+You can build the manuals in HTML format by running:

 ```bash
     npm run compodoc
 ```

-The most **recommended** advice to understand the project it's build the project docs using the described command an reading the generated file "dist/docs/index.html".
+In order to understand the project, we recommend build the project docs using the described command and read the generated file _dist/docs/index.html_.

-If you can't create the docs in html, you can read the docs in markdown (plain text) that are in:
+If you can't create the docs in HTML, you can read the docs in markdown (plain text) which are located in:

-- **manual**: in "docs" folder.
-Contains all the explanations about the high-level of the project.
+- **manual**: in _docs_ folder.
+Contains all the high-level explanations about the project.
 - **tests**: the tests are the real behaviour of the application so then they are the most realistic documentation of the project.
-You can find and read each test inside "specs" folders.
-These folder are by proximity inside each component folder.
+You can find and read each test inside the _specs_ folders.
+These folders are located by proximity near to each component.

 # Configure your editor